Razat94/learngit/README.md

 > * adding files to the staging area
 > * saving/commiting changes to a Git repository.

+> In Git, the commit you are currently on is known as the HEAD commit.
+> In many cases, the last, most recently made commit is the HEAD commit.

 ### How to (re)initialize an empty Git repository:
 ` $ git init `